gazay/ids_please/README.md

 [![Build Status](https://travis-ci.org/gazay/ids_please.svg)](https://codeclimate.com/github/gazay/ids_please) [![ids_please API Documentation](https://www.omniref.com/ruby/gems/ids_please.png)](https://www.omniref.com/ruby/gems/ids_please)

-Grab some hidden in html data from social account page.
+Grab some hidden in HTML data from social account page.
 Get social network IDs or screen names from links to social network accounts.

-Sometimes you need to get a social network account name from a link — to store a screen name in your database instead of parsing the link every time, or maybe to work with these accounts using social network APIs (as I do).
+Sometimes you need to get a social network account name from a link.
+To store a screen name in your database instead of parsing the link every time, or maybe to work with these accounts using social network APIs (as I do).
 Would be easier to have a library that extracts this kind of information from all known social networks for your pleasure.